Tokyo Sea Life Park with a Baby

 You can see a lovely view of Kasai Rinkai Park and the Glass Dome of Tokyo Sea Life Park from the Crystal View Observation Square.
 Keep in mind that when it’s sunny it gets very hot!

-Cherry blossoms and the Flower Ferris Wheel, which gives riders a beautiful view of various iconic landmarks in Tokyo and its surrounding areas such as the Tokyo Disney Resorts and Mount Fuji.
+Cherry blossoms and the Flower Ferris Wheel.
+The Ferris wheel gives riders a beautiful view of various iconic landmarks in Tokyo and its surrounding areas such as the Tokyo Disney Resorts and Mount Fuji.

 Overall, it was a really nice and relaxing outing.
 I highly recommend visiting Tokyo Sea Life Park, especially for people living in Edogawa, as the admission cost is quite cheap at ¥700, there are not many people, and you can enjoy Kasai Rinkai Park as well.